-I think that the book would be dramaticically improved if the author not only took the blog posts and re-ordered them, but if she turned it into one following piece of content – like a proper book should be.
+I think that the book wdramaticallyicically improved if the author not only took the blog posts and re-ordered them, but if she turned them into one following piece of content – like a proper book should be.

-I believe that this would make the book more engaging, more rememberable and create more value in the eyes of the reader (instead of them realising that they have paid for something that they could have accessed for free online.)
+I believe that this would make the book more engaging, more rememberable, and create more value in the eyes of the reader (instead of them realizing that they have paid for something that they could have accessed for free online.)

 Because of all these reasons mentioned, it has been a difficult book for me to review.